 Hold the spray gun perpendicular to the surface.
 The distance from the substrate is determined by the pressure and tip size.
-Set up the gun so that "bounce" of the material is kept to a minimum.
-We want all of the material to go firmly enough onto the substrate to push material into the surface profile, but not have any bounce off.
-While triggering, move at a rate to produce the desired coating wet mil thickness without thin spots or "holidays".
+Set up the gun so that the "bounce" of the material is kept to a minimum.
+We want all the material to go firmly onto the substrate to push it into the surface profile but not bounce off.
+While triggering, move slowly to produce the desired coating wet mil thickness without thin spots or "holidays".

 The spray technique should include an overlapping technique where each spray pass is overlapped 20-30% for uniform coverage.
 Never flick the wrist at the end of a pass.
 The coating is dry fall in 10 feet, even less on hot days.
 Flicking the wrist at the end of a pass will create dry fall on uncoated steel.
 This dry fall then becomes surface contamination that will negatively impact the coating reaching the metal.